CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/telnet/execute-telnet-command/execute-telnet-command-block.md

 ### Terminal Prompt Match

-The `terminalPromptMatch` in the [TelnetLogs] will output the exact terminal prompt that was matched by the [TerminalPrompt] regex.
+The [TerminalPromptMatch] in the [TelnetLogs] will output the exact terminal prompt that was matched by the [TerminalPrompt] regex.

 ### Telnet Response